LGBTQ+ Guide to Palm Springs 2026

 Greater Palm Springs Pride

-The annual Pride celebration draws approximately 60,000 spectators.
-The Pride Parade lines Palm Canyon Drive on Sunday morning, followed by a multi-day festival with entertainment stages, vendors, and community organizations.
-Fall timing means perfect weather — highs in the upper 70s.
+Greater Palm Springs Pride is the city's marquee LGBTQ+ celebration, drawing approximately 60,000 spectators.
+The Pride Parade lines historic Palm Canyon Drive on Sunday, November 8, stepping off at 10:00 AM and running for approximately two hours past palm tree-lined streets.
+A multi-day festival follows with entertainment stages, vendors, food, and community organizations.
+Fall timing means perfect weather — highs in the upper 70s instead of the extreme summer heat that forces most desert events indoors.

 The Dinah (Club Skirts Dinah Shore Weekend)